A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Conclusion

 \section{Conclusion}

 Learning to adapt a pre-trained model to unlabeled data under distribution shifts is an emerging and critical problem in the field of machine learning.
-This survey provides a comprehensive review of four related topics: source-free domain adaptation, test-time batch adaptation, online test-time adaptation, and test-time prior adaptation.
-These topics are unified as a broad learning paradigm of test-time adaptation.
-For each topic, we first introduce its history and definition, followed by a new taxonomy of advanced algorithms.
+This survey provides a comprehensive review of three related topics: test-time domain adaptation, test-time batch adaptation, and online test-time adaptation.
+These topics are unified as a broad learning paradigm of test-time adaptation (TTA).
+For each topic, we first introduce its definition and a new taxonomy of advanced algorithms.
 Additionally, we provide a review of applications related to test-time adaptation, as well as an outlook of emerging research trends and open problems.
-We believe that this survey will assist both newcomers and experienced researchers in better understanding the current state of research in test-time adaptation under distribution shifts.
+We believe that this survey will assist both newcomers and experienced researchers in better understanding the current state of research in TTA under distribution shifts.